ARM-software/SDS-Framework/sds/README.md

   in the stream is above or equal to the configured threshold.
 - `sdsRead`: Reads data from the specified stream and returns the number of bytes read.
-  Optional callback with event `SDS_EVENT_DATA_LOW` is executed at the end when number of bytes in the stream is below the configured threshold.
+  Optional callback with event `SDS_EVENT_DATA_LOW` is executed at the end when number of bytes in the stream is below or equal to the configured threshold.
 - `sdsClear`: Clears data in specified stream.
 - `sdsGetCount`: Gets the number of bytes in the stream.